rbenv/ruby-build/README.md

 You can point ruby-build to another mirror by specifying the `RUBY_BUILD_MIRROR_URL` environment variable--useful if you'd like to run your own local mirror, for example.
 Package mirror URLs are constructed by joining this variable with the SHA2 checksum of the package file.
+For example, the default URL for `ruby-2.3.0.tar.bz2` is http://cache.ruby-lang.org/pub/ruby/ruby-2.3.0.tar.bz2.
+That package would be mirrored at `$RUBY_BUILD_MIRROR_URL/ec7579eaba2e4c402a089dbc86c98e5f1f62507880fd800b9b34ca30166bfa5e`, where the SHA2 sum is the package to be downloaded.

 If you don't have an SHA2 program installed, ruby-build will skip the download mirror and use official URLs instead.
 You can force ruby-build to bypass the